Fall Home Maintenance Guide

 When the weather starts to get crisp and cool, a different set of home maintenance tasks comes into play.
 HWA has compiled a handy Fall Home Maintenance Guide to help you protect your home systems, control your energy bills and keep your living spaces warm and comfortable.
 Put these tips to work in your own home and reap the benefits!

-- Autumn is the time to prepare the outside of your home for winter.
-Keep your gutters and downspouts clear of falling leaves and debris, drain and stow your garden hoses, and drain the fuel from gas-powered equipment like lawnmowers and leaf blowers after the last use of the season.
+Autumn is the time to prepare the outside of your home for winter.
+Make sure to keep your gutters and downspouts clear of falling leaves and debris.
+This home maintenance step helps to avoid stagnant water in your gutters and keep your roof in great condition.

-- When the weather cools, you may notice drafty spots around your home.
-Pinpoint these areas and plug the leaks by replacing weather stripping and filling in cracks with caulk or foam insulation.
+When the weather cools, you may notice drafty spots around your home.
+Pinpoint these areas and plug the leaks by filling in cracks with caulk or foam insulation.
 Even a small leak can make a noticeable difference in your monthly energy bills.

-- Get your furnace tuned up before winter.
-A successful tune-up can make your system more energy efficient all season long, but it's also a great opportunity for a trained professional to catch small problems before they worsen and turn into major expenses.
+Now is the time to get your furnace tuned up before winter.
+This is one of the most important fall home maintenance tasks you can do.
+Your furnace does a lot of heavy lifting in the winter months to keep your family warm and cozy.
+A successful tune up can make your system more energy efficient all season long, and it's also a great opportunity for a trained professional to catch small problems before they worsen and turn into major repair expenses.